sollecitom/corda-di-container-spike/README.md

 An events framework, based on Project Reactor, is used to:

 - Allow decoupled reactive behaviour across modules.
+- Showcase a stubbed auditing service filtering all application events based on an inclusion list, with customized behaviour for each event type of interest.

 ## Notes and remarks